margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The flickering lights in the hearts of all the people throughout the nation and the earth The flickering lights in the homes and office buildings united You can see them from u p above in theplane looking down through the seat window

+A society run by electric lines, power grids, and lightbulbs.

 ## Where You are From, Where You are From From ##
 I appreciate where you're from, where you're from from